isomerpages/moe-woodlandspri/_curriculum/Character & Citizenship Education.md

 *   Make responsible decisions for yourself, your family and society; and
 *   Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-You may click [**here**](https://go.gov.sg/moe-sexuality-education) for more information on MOE Sexuality Education.
+You may click&nbsp;[**here**](https://go.gov.sg/moe-sexuality-education)&nbsp;for more information on MOE Sexuality Education.

-**Overview of Woodlands Primary School’s Sexuality Education Programme for 2023**
+**Overview of Woodlands Primary School’s Sexuality Education Programme for 2024**

 4\.
-Sexuality Education is delivered in a holistic manner through the school curriculum.
-The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [**here**](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.
+Sexuality Education is delivered in a holistic manner through the school curriculum.&nbsp;The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
+You may click&nbsp;[**here**](https://go.gov.sg/moe-sexuality-education-scope)&nbsp;for more information on the scope of Sexuality Education in the school curriculum.

 5\.
 The subjects that incorporate topics on sexuality include:<br>
 (a) Science<br>